steffomix/herz-von-jerusalem/README.md

 For the staff and the flute are one: divine wisdom and divine voice.
 Wielded in fear, they become weapons; held in love, they become life.
 So let the demons clutch their spear—we will raise the flute.
 Let them carve commandments; we will breathe the melody.

 And the heavens will echo, not with thunder, but with laughter—the orgasmic insanity of a love too wild for walls.

-<div style="page-break-after: always;"></div>

 # Der heilige Geist des Himmels